Distributionally Robust Treatment Effect: Setup

-With that said, we know the joint distribution $P(y_1,y_0)$ must belong to the set of copulas, $\mathcal{C}(P_1,P_0)$, based on marginal distributions $P_1$, $P_0$.
+With that said, we know the joint distribution $P(y_1,y_0)$ must belong to the Fr\'echet class of joint distributions with marginals $P_1$, $P_0$, parameterized by the set of copulas $\mathcal{C}(P_1,P_0)$.
 Therefore, we can pick one distribution in $\mathcal{C}(P_1,P_0)$ that gives the smallest worst-case MSE and another one that leads to the largest worst-case MSE.
 These two cases are considered optimistic and pessimistic cases, respectively.
 This step is related to the partial identification of the joint distribution of potential outcomes.
 Visually, we can imagine there is a set $\mathcal{C}(P_1,P_0)$.
 Each point within the set $\mathcal{C}(P_1,P_0)$ is a joint distribution of potential outcomes.
 Centered around each point, there is a Wasserstein neighborhood with radius $\delta$.
 For each point, the Wasserstein neighborhood is defined as (\ref{Wasser}) with $P$ replaced by the copula.

 To assess the robustness of the treatment effect, we start with the following two objective functions:

 and

 The solution to (\ref{pessi_obj}) and (\ref{optim_obj}) is denoted by $\tau_p$ and $\tau_o$ respectively, which predict the treatment effect by minimizing the worst-case MSE.
 Essentially, we need to find a solution to a minimax optimization problem.
 The middle layer of $\inf$ and $\sup$ arises due to the partial identification issue.